openrewrite/rewrite-docs/reference/recipes/circleci/installorb.md

 {% endtab %}
 {% endtabs %}

 ## See how this recipe works across multiple open-source repositories

 [![Moderne Link Image](/.gitbook/assets/ModerneRecipeButton.png)](https://public.moderne.io/recipes/org.openrewrite.circleci.InstallOrb)

-The Moderne public SaaS instance enables you to easily run recipes across thousands of open-source repositories.
+The community edition of the Moderne platform enables you to easily run recipes across thousands of open-source repositories.

 Please [contact Moderne](https://moderne.io/product) for more information about safely running the recipes on your own codebase in a private SaaS.